Immunofluorescence Staining: A Typical Workflow

 Finally, the number of samples to be stained and analyzed for statistical significance, including the appropriate controls, should be planned in advance.
 For complex approaches, creating a schematic of the experimental conditions, including the planned stainings—with both positive and negative controls—is recommended.

-Find more details about the compatibility of different surfaces and microscopy techniques here.
+Continue reading about the compatibility of different surfaces and microscopy techniques.

 The ibidi μ-Slides and µ-Dishes with a coverslip bottom for inverted microscopy are available in a variety of geometries that will fit any of your specific needs for immunocytochemistry.
 All immunofluorescence staining steps can be performed directly in the slides or dishes.